mirkosertic/FXDesktopSearch/README.md

 Installation on Unix systems is also easy.
 Just download the .rpm file and execute it using one of the the following commands according to your Linux distribution type:

-Operating system                 | How to install using the shell
+Packaging method                 | How to install using the shell
 ---------------------------------|-----------------------------------------------------
 RedHat Package Manager           | sudo rpm -i downloadedrpmfile.rpm Yum                              | sudo yum install downloadedrpmfile.rpm